llvm/llvm-zorg/premerge/architecture.md

 monitoring).
 Today, this pool has three `e2-highcpu-4` machine.

 **llvm-premerge-linux** is a auto-scaling pool with large `n2-standard-64` VMs.
 This pool runs the Linux workflows.
+In the US West cluster, the machines are `n2d-standard-64` due to quota limitations.

-**llvm-premerge-windows** is a auto-scaling pool with large `n2-standard-64` VMs.
+**llvm-premerge-windows** is a auto-scaling pool with large `n2-standard-32` VMs.
 Similar to the Linux pool, but this time it runs Windows workflows.
+In the US West cluster, the machines are `n2d-standard-32` due to quota limitations.

 ### Service pool: llvm-premerge-linux-service